Peter Crawford (basketball): Playing career

 In 1998, Crawford was a member of the Townsville Heat's losing ABA semi-final team.
 Two years later, he helped the Heat win the QBL championship.

 At the age of 19, Crawford made his NBL debut for the Townsville Crocodiles in 1999.
 In 2001, he was a member of the Crocodiles' losing grand final team.
 In 2004, he was cut by Townsville and was picked up by the Perth Wildcats.
 In his first season with a Wildcats, he was named the NBL Most Improved Player.
 From 2007 to 2011, he played for the Perry Lakes Hawks of the State Basketball League.

 In 2009, Crawford left the Wildcats and returned to the Townsville Crocodiles, where he spent the next five seasons.
 In 2011, he was named to the All-NBL Third Team.
 A year later, he earned All-NBL Second Team honours.
 Crawford is the all-time leader in games played for the Crocodiles with 292 games, passing Robert Rose (258) in the 2012–13 season.

 Crawford's final season in the NBL, the 2014–15 season, was spent with the Adelaide 36ers.

 In 2015 and 2016, Crawford played for the West Adelaide Bearcats in the South Australian Premier League.
 He then played for the Townsville Heat, helping them win a championship in 2017.

 Coaching career

 In 2021, Crawford joined the Brisbane Bullets as an assistant coach for the 2021–22 NBL season.
 He parted ways with the Bullets following the 2022–23 NBL season.

-Crawford is set to serve as head coach of the Southern Districts Spartans men's team in the 2023 NBL1 North season.
+Crawford joined the Southern Districts Spartans men's team as head coach for the 2023 NBL1 North season.
+The Spartans men won the 2025 NBL1 North championship and Crawford was named NBL1 North Men's Coach of the Year.
+He parted ways with the Spartans following the 2025 season.